One of the most common questions we get about visiting Tulum for your boudoir session is how to get to Tulum.

-The first thing to consider is how to get to and from the airport…
+The first thing to consider is how do you want to travel from the airport to Tulum…

 Tulum is located about an hour and a half south of Cancun International Airport.
 Once at the airport, there are plenty of options to pick from like bus services, airport taxis, and car rentals.

 ADO runs every 2 hours from the airport and makes a stop in Playa del Carmen before heading to Tulum.
 It takes approximately 2 hours to get to Tulum, is comfortable and safe.
 You can make your reservation online HERE.

 Serendipity Experiences is one of many companies that offer private van service to Tulum from the airport.
 It’s a more personalized experience that you can expect to pay more for, but they will take you door to door.
 If you’re looking for ease, this is it.

 Renting a car at the airport is another popular way to get around and can be used throughout your entire trip to make things more convenient.